NiamhGillespie/Final-year-project/timelog.md

 ### 23 Jan 2024
 * *4 hours* Adding the basics of log in and log out functionality with JWT authentication.

+### 23 and 24 Jan 2024
+* *12 hours* Updating login functionality so it works with my custom user profile, refactored a significant portion of the webapp so that a team_member or team_lead can choose between teams for each of the dashboards - initially I hadn't planned to support this but have set up the majority of the administration side to support multiple teams.
+Finished off all the user management requirements and manually tested the setup to check if it worked.
+Updated branding of the webapp and started on help documentation on the homepage.